-Note: In both cases, the Boolean variable SysbusEmergency with source number 730 is set to TRUE in the system bus master.
+In both cases, the Boolean variable SysbusEmergency with source number 730 is set to TRUE in the system bus master.
 It can be used in the system bus master and (in transmission via a TxPDO) in the slaves for a defined shutdown.

-SysbusEmergency is also set if the system bus master enters fault state.
+SysbusEmergency is also set if the system bus master breaks down.
 Resetting of SysbusEmergency is done with the fault acknowledgment.